whyteaz/global.hackathon/Teams/AcklenAvenue/ABOUT.md

 Why we decide to join?
 ===========================

-We love Hackathons and we love coding.
-More coming soon..
+We love Hackathons because it challenges us to build a solution to a specific problem in a very short period of time and because we would like to be part of the first virtual Hackathon.

 Our skill
 ===========================